stackblitz/webcontainer-docs/docs/api.md

 #### ▸ `type?: 'module' | 'importmap'`

 The type attribute to use for the script.
-For more information, check the [MDN page on script: type attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type).
+For more information, check the [MDN page on the script: type attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type).

 <br />

 #### ▸ `defer?: boolean`

 If set to true, then the `defer` attribute will be set on the script tag.
-For more information, check the [MDN page on script: defer attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#async).
+For more information, check the [MDN page on the script: defer attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#async).

 <br />

 #### ▸ `async?: boolean`

 If set to true, then the `async` attribute will be set on the script tag.
-For more information, check the [MDN page on script: async attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#async).
+For more information, check the [MDN page on the script: async attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#async).

 ---